fendy-g/family-recipes/desserts/cinnamon-rolls-a-la-cinnabon.md

 Courtesy of Kanden, who - through a ton of time and a long string of expletives - has perfected this recipe.

-Dough ingredients:
+### Dough ingredients:
-Buttermilk - 1/4 cup
+* Buttermilk - 1/4 cup
-Egg - 1
+* Egg - 1
-Butter - 1 stick
+* Butter - 1 stick
-Graunlated sugar (regular ass white sugar, not turbinado) - 1/2 cup Actice dry yeast (rapid rise preferred) - 2 1/4 tsp Water (warm) - 3/4 cup
+* Graunlated sugar (regular ass white sugar, not turbinado) - 1/2 cup
+* Actice dry yeast (rapid rise preferred) - 2 1/4 tsp
+* Water (warm) - 3/4 cup
-Canola oil (*not* olive) - 1/3 cup
+* Canola oil (*not* olive) - 1/3 cup
-Bread flour - 1 cup
+* Bread flour - 1 cup
-All-purpose flour - 1 cup + 5 extra cups (separate the two measurements)
+* All-purpose flour - 1 cup + 5 extra cups (separate the two measurements)
-Super fine salt (not pink, not sea, just finely grained regular table salt) - 1 tsp Canola cooking spray (not coconut oil or olive oil) Dark brown sugar - 1 1/2 cups
+* Super fine salt (not pink, not sea, just finely grained regular table salt) - 1 tsp
+* Canola cooking spray (not coconut oil or olive oil)
+* Dark brown sugar - 1 1/2 cups
-Cinnamon - 3 tablespoons
+* Cinnamon - 3 tablespoons
-Cornstarch - 2 tablespoons
+* Cornstarch - 2 tablespoons

-Icing ingredients:
+### Icing ingredients:
-Cream cheese - Full Fat - 4 oz (room temperature) Butter - 4 oz (room temperature)
+* Cream cheese - Full Fat - 4 oz (room temperature)
+* Butter - 4 oz (room temperature)
-Vanilla extract - 1 tablespoon
+* Vanilla extract - 1 tablespoon
-Corn syrup - 1 tablespoon
+* Corn syrup - 1 tablespoon
-Lemon juice - 1 tablespoon
+* Lemon juice - 1 tablespoon
-Powdered sugar - 2 1/2 cups (
+* Powdered sugar - 2 1/2 cups

+# Baking instructions

-# To get ready before actual baking:
+## To get ready before actual baking:
 1. Measure out 1/4 cup of buttermilk and one egg and bring to room temperature - takes roughly an hour (butter should be super soft, buttermilk should not feel cold in a glass or metal measuring cup)

-# Icing
-1. Bring cream cheese and butter to room temperature
-2.

-# Making the dough:
+## Making the dough:
 1. Measure out 1/2 cup of sugar
 2. Scoop out 1 tablespoon of the measured sugar and put that in the bowl of a stand mixer
 3. Add 2 & 1/4 tsp of yeast and 3/4 cup of warm water to the stand mixer bowl with the sugar